DwightTheShark/WeddingPlanApp/todo-mvc-auth-local-main/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Wedding planning App using the MVC Architecture.
+We have also implemented "authorization" so folx can sign up, customize & personalize the app

----

-> Be sure to add that lovely star 😀 and fork it for your own copy

----

-# Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added

----

-# Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features

 ---